Mobility in transition

 When visiting or living in a city, it is important to be able to move around freely and safely.
 By understanding people flows and identifying hot spots, cities can design measures to anticipate issues and proactively address them.
 This insight influences policy development and future planning to create liveable cities and optimise economic returns for generations to come.

 By connecting data infrastructure, our expert solutions give city leaders insight and control over people flows to enhance comfort, enable safety and better manage their city via effective crowd management solutions.
-That results in assessable and liveable cities.
+That results in accessible and liveable cities.

 We action data-driven crowd management by identifying and predicting peaks, augmenting data with qualitative insights into human behaviour.
 For instance, we can analyse the effects of litter or antisocial behaviour on the safety and comfort experienced in a city.
 In order to create synergy between people and measures, it’s key to take measures across a city that reinforce one another and clearly define roles within the ecosystem.